espressif/cz-plugin-espressif/README.md

     # Note: The order in this list doesn't matter — if you want to change the sections' order too, use with "change_type_order."
     types_in_changelog = ["feat", "fix", "refactor", "style", "ci"]

+    # - Custom text that you can append to release notes output -
+    # Default: Null (in default there is no custom footer )
+    release_notes_footer = """Thanks to <FILL OUT CONTRIBUTORS>, and others for contributing to this release!"""

     # - Add extra commit types for 'cz commit' and to the changelog (sections) -
     # Note: If you are working with custom commit types, ensure your commit linter and PR/MR linter is set same way
     [[tool.commitizen.extra_types]]